frictionlessdata/website-old/guides/point-location-data.md

 #### Thoughts

-* Does type validation enforce:
+* Does the geopoint type validation enforce:
     * Longitude ± 180
     * Latitude ± 90
 * How do you [constrain values](https://discuss.okfn.org/t/how-to-constrain-geopoint-values/5574) to a minimum bounding rectangle?